Rush Limbaugh, the one and only Excellence in Broadcasting Network on Friday.

 I guarantee you, she doesn't hang around with a lot of people like you.

-You are probably going to be far more uh well-rounded in your knowledge about current events than she is.
+You are probably going to be far more well-rounded in your knowledge about current events than she is.

-And that is that's that's that when she realizes that she's gonna feel threatened, and then she'll strike out even more.
+And then she'll strike out even more.

-Remember, you're a 14 in her mind, she's got a golden opportunity to turn you into a mind-numbed liberal robot that will forever vote Democrat and forever dislike and oppose conservatives.
+Remember, you're a 14, in her mind, she's got a golden opportunity to turn you into a mind-numbed liberal robot that will forever vote Democrat and forever dislike and oppose conservatives.

-He said, liberals claim, and you tell me if this describes your teacher.
+He said, liberals claim, and you tell me if this describes your teacher, liberals claim to want to give a hearing to other views.

 In other words, liberals claim that they're open to all points of view, but then they are shocked and offended to discover that there are other views.

-You tell her what you think, and she how could you think that?
+You tell her what you think and she, how could you think that?

 Who told you that?